-John's area of expertise include:
+Areas of expertise

-John’s post-doctoral research at the National Oceanography Centre, focused primarily on investigating ways of using satellite data to improve marine ecosystem models and their state estimates.
+John’s post-doctoral research focused primarily on investigating ways of using satellite data to improve marine ecosystem models and their state estimates.
 A particular goal was to improve the representation of the carbon cycle in ocean and Earth system models with a view to better understanding its role in global change.
-Data assimilation research included collaborative work with the Met Office to develop an assimilation scheme for improving model estimates of air-sea carbon dioxide flux and subsequent work with the National Centre for Earth Observation to develop new methods and software for calibrating biogeochemistry models in the presence of uncertainty in their environmental drivers.
+Data assimilation research included collaborative work with the Met Office to develop an assimilation scheme for improving estimates of air-sea carbon dioxide flux and with the National Centre for Earth Observation to develop new methods and software for calibrating biogeochemistry models in the presence of uncertainty in their environmental drivers.